Our Festival Calendar

-Throughout the summer, expect a calendar of showstopper performances taking place inside the ancient amphitheater of Verona Opera House.
+Throughout the summer, expect a calendar of showstopper performances taking place inside the ancient amphitheatre of Verona Opera House.
 Alongside the timeless classics of Carmen and Aida, the line up also includes an array of lesser known productions.
 The iconic setting of the opera confirms it as one of the most prestigious arts festivals in Italy, and the incredible production of each performance ensures a spectacle you will never forget.
-Sit back, relax and enjoy al fresco theater at its finest.
+Sit back, relax and enjoy al fresco theatre at its finest.

 With its inaugural carnival taking place in 1957, commemorating the island's emancipation from slavery and also as a means of attracting tourists to the island.
 Ever since, carnival fever has descended on the island annually.
 A variety of shows take place in the build up to the culmination of the festivities which take place on the final Monday and Tuesday of the week.
-Two days of public vacation are celebrated in an exuberant musical celebration.
-Calypsos are played by steel bands, the streets are decorated in a rainbow of Caribbean colors and celebratory spirit whirls around the island.
+Two days of public holiday are celebrated in an exuberant musical celebration.
+Calypsos are played by steel bands, the streets are decorated in a rainbow of Caribbean colours and celebratory spirit whirls around the island.

 The Calgary Stampede is a ten day long celebration of the heritage of the region and the perfect place to revel in Alberta's heritage, culture and community spirit.
 Over 100 years ago, the stampede was established and it continues to be a real celebration of everything Calgary, from rodeo tournaments to spectacular stunts and chuckwagon events.

-Carnival fever takes hold on the island over Barbados throughout the Crop Over Festival, an incredible insight into Barbados' vibrant and colorful culture.
+Carnival fever takes hold on the island over Barbados throughout the Crop Over Festival, an incredible insight into Barbados' vibrant and colourful culture.
 This 200 year tradition honours the end of the sugar cane season, and revellers come together to celebrate all that is Bajan.
 Parties continue well into the night, markets spill across plazas and street fairs are a showcase of creativity, craft and calypso.

-Founded in 1950, Dubrovnik Summer Festival is a mostly open air festival of music, dance, theater and film held over 6 weeks in the extraordinary setting of medieval Dubrovnik Old Town and Lokrum Island.
+Founded in 1950, Dubrovnik Summer Festival is a mostly open air festival of music, dance, theatre and film held over 6 weeks in the extraordinary setting of medieval Dubrovnik Old Town and Lokrum Island.
 The opening ceremony takes place in front of the baroque Church of St Blaise and ends with some spectacular fireworks.
 As something of an institution in the city, the festival welcomes international and local performers, guaranteeing an unforgettable evening of entertainment.